visgl/deck.gl/docs/api-reference/json/overview.md

 # @deck.gl/json

-The deck.gl JSON module provides support for specifying deck.gl visualizations using [JSON formatted](https://www.json.org/) text files and strings.
+The deck.gl JSON module provides a `JSONConverter` class that converts textual JSON specifications into JavaScript objects, and functions.

+Through a set of conventions, the JSON module allows the specification of _JavaScript class instances_, _React elements_, _enumerations_ and _functions_ (in addition to the basic types created during the JSON parsing process (i.e. arrays, objects, strings, numbers and booleans).

+The set of classes, React components and enumerations that should be available to the JSONConverter must be provided via an application-provided configuration object.

-## Use Case
+## Use Cases

 Especially in the infovis space, there is a growing need to be able to generate powerful visualizations directly from the backend.
 Being able to describe a visualization in abstract terms and send it to the front-end for display without modifying JavaScript code can be valuable.

+## deck.gl Integration

-deck.gl supports a highly polished declarative system for describing layers, which the JSON API reuses with very few exceptions.
+deck.gl supports a declarative system for describing layers and their props, and this declarative API can be trivially exposed via the JSON API.

 <div align="center">
   <div>